okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/nodejs/send-response.md

 ### Send self-service registration (SSR) response

-For this example, only emails containing "example.com" are allowed and can self-register.
+For this example, only users with emails that contain `example.com` are allowed and can self-register.
 You can also include an `error` object in the response for those users who were denied registration.

 See the [response properties](/docs/reference/registration-hook/#objects-in-the-response-from-okta) of a Registration Inline Hook for full details.